ngduc/create-blank-app/README.md

 `create-blank-app (cba)` - just one command to remember.
 CBA is a command-line tool for creating a new app by searching for tech stacks using keywords.
 It also supports generative AI.

 Support:
-- Vite, bun, next, create-react-app (CRA), create-next-app (CNA), create-web3js-app (CWA), express-generator-typescript, create-react-native-app (Expo), react-native init, angular.
+- Vite, bun, next, create-react-app (CRA), create-next-app (CNA), create-nuxt-app, create-web3js-app (CWA), express-generator-typescript, create-react-native-app (Expo), react-native init, angular.
 - Vite: vue, react, preact, lit-element, svelte app.
 - Typescript.
 - Support ChatGPT to generate a new app using prompt file.